coldi/confy/README.md

 ```

 This will set up your new project with all tools mentioned above and additionally pre-configured for usage with React.

+> 💡 Confy CLI will automatically use Yarn when it's available, otherwise NPM.
+With `--install=npm` you can manually set the installer.

 ### Add Confy to an existing app